Henri de Castries: Political positions

-In a joint contribution published in French newspaper Le Monde in June 2012, De Castries – alongside fellow CEOs Franco Bernabe of Telecom Italia and Peter Löscher of Siemens – made a plea for European Union leaders to boost integration and restore growth in light of the European debt crisis.
+In a joint contribution published in French newspaper Le Monde in June 2012, De Castries – alongside fellow CEOs Franco Bernabè of Telecom Italia and Peter Löscher of Siemens – made a plea for European Union leaders to boost integration and restore growth in light of the European debt crisis.

 Personal life

 De Castries lives on the Boulevard Saint-Germain in Paris, and his brother-in-law lives in the same building.
 He spends his weekends in a castle in Anjou, and one week a month in the United States.
 He is married and has three children.